hyperledger/firefly/docs/faqs/faqs.md

 Find answers to the most commonly asked FireFly questions.

-This content is coming soon and will be guided by community interactions via RocketChat, meetups, webinars and other technical forums.
+This content is coming soon and will be guided by community interactions via Discord, meetups, webinars and other technical forums.

-If you have immediate questions please don't hesitate to reach out to us on our [FireFly RocketChat Channel](https://chat.hyperledger.org/channel/firefly).
+If you have immediate questions please don't hesitate to reach out to us on the [Hyperledger Discord](https://discord.gg/hyperledger) in the `#firefly` channel.